Steam (service): History

 In the early 2000s, Valve was looking for a better way to update its published games, as providing downloadable patches for multiplayer games resulted in most users disconnecting for several days until they had installed the patch.
 They decided to create a platform that would update games automatically, and implement stronger anti-piracy and anti-cheat measures.
 They approached several companies, including Microsoft, Yahoo!, and RealNetworks, to build a client with these features, but were rejected.

 Valve began its own platform development in 2002, using the working names "Grid" and "Gazelle".
 The Steam platform was announced at the Game Developers Conference event on March 22, 2002, and released for beta testing that day.
 Prior to the implementation of Steam, Valve had a publishing contract with Sierra Studios; the 2001 version of the contract gave Valve rights to digital distribution of its games.
 Valve took Sierra and its owners, Vivendi Games, to court in 2002 over a claimed breach of contract.
 Sierra counter-sued, asserting that Valve had undermined the contract by offering a digital storefront for their games, to compete directly with Sierra.

 Steam was released out of beta on September 12, 2003.
 In November 2004, Half-Life 2 was the first high-profile game to be offered digitally on Steam, requiring installation of the Steam client for retail copies.
-During this time users faced problems attempting to play; part of legal issues that Valve had with Vivendi, who claimed that physical copies they published could not be activated as to them the game had not been released.
+During this time users faced problems attempting to play; part of legal issues that Valve had with Vivendi, who claimed that physical copies it published could not be activated as to it the game had not been released.
 The Steam requirement was met with concerns about software ownership and requirements, as well as problems with overloaded servers - demonstrated previously by the Counter-Strike rollout.